YCChenVictor/blog-frontend/_posts/rails/Elementary/2021-03-02-View-Layout.md

 ### CSRF (Cross-Site Request Forgery)

 #### What is CSRF?
-wiki: Cross-site request forgery, also known as **one-click attack** or session riding and abbreviated as CSRF or XSRF, is a type of malicious exploit of a website where **unauthorized commands** are submitted from **a user that the web application trusts**.
+wiki: Cross-site request forgery, also known as **one-click attack** or session riding and abbreviated as CSRF or XSRF, is a type of malicious exploit of a website where **unauthorized commands** are submitted from **a user that the web application trusts**

+For example, after a user login a webpage, the information would be saved in cookie then we can induce users to click a website we built to send malicious command to the webpage through the cookie. (這個例子還不確定)

 #### How to prevent it in rails?
 In `application_controller.rb`,